meselgroth/JavascriptImageEditor/readme.md

 Note: Only tested in Chrome.

 ## Todo
-- Add Jest for testing and first tests: index-integration-spec, canvas-spec
+- Add tests: index-integration-spec, canvas-spec
 - Change colour: Select a colour on canvas, select a new colour, change all of selected colour to new colour
     - Extend to allow for a range of colours
 - Consider large images and add waits/notifications for